qubole/streamx/docs/hdfs_connector.rst

      "tasks": []
    }

-To check that the connector started successfully open the Connect worker's log by running: to HDFS.
+To check that the connector started successfully view the Connect worker's log by running:

 .. sourcecode:: bash

   $ confluent log connect

-By navigating at the end of the log, you should see that the connector starts, logs a few messages, and then exports data from Kafka to HDFS.
+Towards the end of the log you should see that the connector starts, logs a few messages, and then exports data from Kafka to HDFS.
 Once the connector finishes ingesting data to HDFS, check that the data is available in HDFS: